 Groin pain and enlarged lymph nodes still there.

 October -still the same pains but under semi control.

-Stop grumbling Baz, your alive and kicking and too much to do in my life.
+Stop grumbling Baz, your still alive and kicking so far.

 Do what I love doing, when I can until I can't.